aznsquad/vps/README.md

 ## Installation

-SSH to your VPS and clone the Github repository:
+SSH to your VPS and clone the Github repository as root:

 ```bash
 git clone https://github.com/aznsquad/vps.git && cd vps